strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 #### The Phased Upgrade Process

-Now that we have a way to install multiple Strimzi versions, we can go over the process of moving Kafka clusters (and other operands) between them.
+Now that we have a way to install multiple Strimzi versions, we can go over the process of moving Kafka clusters (and other Strimzi managed CRs) between them.

 Firstly, this setup requires all Kafka clusters to be labelled with the appropriate Strimzi custom resource selector.
 Lets imagine that our Kafka fleet consists of 3 clusters: A, B & C, which are all running Kafka 3.8.0 and are located in the `kafka` namespace.